Anthony Sargent, CEO

 Other highlighted past UK experiences include 16 years with the BBC radio & TV in a range of roles in Arts and Current Affairs, Artistic Projects Director as part of the relaunch of London's South Bank Centre as an independent organization, Head of Arts for Birmingham City Council, and much more.

-Photo by Prudence Upton.
+Photo by Katherine Holland.

 Josephine Ridge was born and educated in Melbourne and holds a BA from Monash University (1981).
 Since 1986 she has worked in the performing arts across a variety of sectors including theatre, dance and music working in marketing, communications, sponsorship, philanthropy and general management.
 She has worked for Playbox Theatre Company, The Malthouse Theatre, Opera Australia, Australian Chamber Orchestra and The Australian Ballet.
 In 2003 she was appointed as General Manager, later Executive Director, of Sydney Festival where she worked for nearly ten years before her appointment as Artistic Director of Melbourne Festival (2013-2015).